taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

+**Prompts**
+ * [lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
+Observability, prompt management and evaluations.

 **Browser-extensions**
+ * [browser-use](https://github.com/gregpr07/browser-use) - Open-Source Web Automation library with any LLM
- * [Auto_Jobs_Applier](https://github.com/aihawk-app/auto_jobs_applier) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
+ * [Auto_Jobs_Applier](https://github.com/aihawk-co/auto_jobs_applier) - Auto_Jobs_Applier by AIHawk is an Agen that automates  the jobs application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.

 **CLIs**
- * [cz-git](https://github.com/zhengqbbb/cz-git) - cz-git | czg  🛠️ DX first and more engineered, lightweight, customizable, standard output format Commitizen adapter and CLI
- * [cherry-studio](https://github.com/kangfenmao/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers

-**NLP**
- * [ax](https://github.com/ax-llm/ax) - The unofficial DSPy framework.
-Build LLM powered Agents and "Agentic workflows" based on the Stanford DSP paper.
+ * [plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
+Designed for large, real-world tasks.

+**Langchain**
+ * [CyberScraper-2077](https://github.com/itsowen/cyberscraper-2077) - A Powerful web scraper powered by LLM | OpenAI, Gemini & Ollama
+ * [MLE-agent](https://github.com/mlsysops/mle-agent) - 🤖 MLE-Agent: Your intelligent companion for seamless AI engineering and research. 🔍 Integrate with arxiv and paper with code to provide better code/research plans 🧰 OpenAI, Anthropic, Ollama, etc supported. :fireworks: Code RAG

 **Openai**
- * [openai-openapi](https://github.com/openai/openai-openapi) - OpenAPI specification for the OpenAI API
- * [openai-dotnet](https://github.com/openai/openai-dotnet) - The official .NET library for the OpenAI API
+ * [stable-ts](https://github.com/jianfch/stable-ts) - Transcription, forced alignment, and audio indexing with OpenAI's Whisper

-_Updated on November 07, 2024_ (A total of 1856 repositories listed.)
+_Updated on November 11, 2024_ (A total of 1863 repositories listed.)

 ## Table of contents